 His boundless work ethic - Luke was never one to shy away from working hard!
 Whether that was at his job, on his house, or in the yard, Luke loved the sense of accomplishment that came from finishing a project.

 Luke isn't physically with us anymore, but we would love to have your help in honoring his memory.
-We hope to bring friends, family, and strangers together to celebrate Luke's life and to r.raise money for Brigid's Path and other community organizations helping those struggling with addiction.
+Through our events, we strive to bring people together to celebrate Luke's life, to celebrate all lives lost to addiction, and to raise money for organizations whose missions help individuals and their families who are impacted by addiction-related issues.